 Pillar 4 – Global Technology Standardization & Regional Adoption

-The Electric Power Research Institute (EPRI), as the Pillar 4 coordinator, supports the development of key technology standards at the national, regional, and global level, to advance power system transformation.
-In addition, EPRI, Institute of Electrical and Electronics Engineers (IEEE), and the Pillar 4 team support countries with applying these technologies and standards at the local level.
+The Electric Power Research Institute (EPRI), as Pillar 4 coordinator, develops technology standards to support power system transformation at global, regional, and national levels.
+Working with the Institute of Electrical and Electronics Engineers (IEEE) and the Pillar 4 team, EPRI also helps countries apply these standards locally.

 Latest Accomplishments